 Residual dangers on the valve and measures Danger Cause Measure Danger to life Inadvertent switch-on of the valve Effectively disconnect all components, effectively prevent switch-on.
-Electric power Observe the following safety rules: 1.
-Isolate from the power supply.
+Electric power Observe the following safety rules: Isolate from the power supply.
 2. Take appropriate measures to prevent switch on.
 3. Test absence of voltage.
 4. Earthing and short-circuiting.
 5. Cover or safeguard any adjacent live parts.
-Risk of injury Danger presented by moving or sharp-edged parts Danger due to escaping media with properties that are dangerous to health Effectively prevent unauthorised persons from manipulating the valve.
-The operator must exercise caution and prudence.
-For all work: Wear suitable work clothing.
+Danger of injury Danger presented by moving or The operator must exercise caution and prudence.
+For all work: sharp-edged parts Wear suitable work clothing.
 Never operate the machine if the cover panels are not correctly fitted.
 Never open the cover panels during the operation.
 Never reach into openings.
-As a precautionary measure, wear personal protective equipment in the vicinity of the valve: Protective gloves Safety shoes Environmental damage Operating materials with properties which are harmful to the environment For all work: Collect lubricants and cleaning solutions in suitable containers.
+As a precautionary measure, wear personal protective equipment in the vicinity of the valve: Protective gloves Safety shoes Environmental Operating For all work: damage materials with properties which are harmful to the environment Collect lubricants and cleaning solutions in suitable containers.
 Dispose of lubricants and cleaning solutions in accordance with the pertinent regulations.